How to prepare for an interview in health and social care

 If you are lucky, you will be invited in for an interview.
-One of the first things to consider when preparing for the day is your attire and how you will present yourself.
+One of the first things to consider when preparing for the day is your attire.
+You should think about how you will present yourself.

 Try to present yourself as you would for a typical day at work.
-This means long hair should be tied back and nails clean and short.
+Tie back long hair and keep nails clean and short.

 If you regularly wear jewellery try and keep this to a minimum, small stud earrings and a plain wedding band are acceptable.
-Try to remember that you are not being employed for your fashion sense, so smart professional clothes in colours such as dark blue, grey or black are ideal.
+Employers are not hiring you for your fashion sense, so wear smart, professional clothes in colors such as dark blue, gray, or black.

 Your shoes should also be professional in style, with a small heel and closed toe.
 During your interview you may be asked to enter a ward wearing scrubs, so bringing a clean pair of appropriate shoes with you will show you are prepared.